DenisNavarro/rust_pocs/bin_from_ninja/README.md

-Remark for projects with more complex workflows: If a complex workflow can be automated with a `Makefile` which uses advanced features of Make and if, like Matt Rickard, you think that [every sufficiently advanced configuration language is wrong][], then you may prefer to use a regular programming language which writes a Ninja build file.
+Remark for projects with more complex workflows: If a complex workflow can be automated with a `Makefile` which uses advanced features of Make and if, like Matt Rickard, you think that [every sufficiently advanced configuration language is wrong][], then you may prefer to use a regular programming language to write a code which writes a Ninja build file.

 ## [`backup`][]